majedalhulayel/whatsappbot/README.md

 * Lastly, it will send the message with the first translated name and provided text.

-The code could be adjusted slightly for various usages.
+The code could be adjusted slightly for to serve various purposes.